 Bioenergies (biomass and biofuels) currently account for 10% of global primary energy supply.
 Bioenergies provide sustainable, socio-economic solutions to energy challenges, whether for electricity generation or transport.
 A variety of bio-based fuels can be used: wastes, agricultural and forestry residues, as well as crops grown specifically for energy purposes.
 Policies and measures to deploy bioenergy include incentives such as renewable energy certifications, supporting research and development (R&D) to ensure lower life-cycle greenhouse gas (GHG) emissions, and aligning bioenergy policies with agriculture, forestry and rural development.

-The vision of the Implementing Agreement for a Programme of Research, Development and Demonstration on Bioenergy (Bioenergy IA) is to make a substantial contribution to future global energy demand by accelerating the production and use of environmentally sound, socially acceptable and cost-competitive bioenergy.
+The vision of the ETI focusing on biomass and biofuels (Bioenergy) is to make a substantial contribution to future global energy demand by accelerating the production and use of environmentally sound, socially acceptable and cost-competitive bioenergy.
 Activities include exchanging information on recent developments through studies and workshops; working with industry to develop handbooks and models; providing information for policy-makers and decision-makers; and compiling guidelines and standards on the use of bioenergy.
 There are currently 23 Contracting Parties, including Brazil, Croatia and South Africa.

 Compared to other forms of biomass fuels, pellets are of consistent quality and burn efficiently.
 They are an ideal candidate for sustainable solutions as they can be made from many types of biomass such as sawdust from the milling industry or agricultural waste.